-This Christmas will mark 21 years since the world tragically lost six-year-old JonBenét Ramsey.
+It’s been nearly 25 years since the world tragically lost 6-year-old JonBenét Ramsey.
 And while the nation was captivated by the case of the pint-sized beauty queen’s murder, to this day, who killed the adorable blonde remains a mystery.
 Despite two decades passing, there is still one question that people everywhere are still asking — who killed JonBenét Ramsey?
 Keep reading and get to know the most common theories behind her death.

-One of the most popular theories about JonBenét’s tragic demise is that the six-year-old’s then-nine-year-old brother Burke killed his sister — accidentally — and the parents staged the rest of the crime in order to protect their child.
-Burke — who has remained largely out of the spotlight since his sister’s death — responded to these rumors in a rare interview with Dr. Phil last year.
+One of the most popular theories about JonBenét’s tragic demise is that her then 9-year-old brother Burke killed his sister — accidentally — and the parents staged the rest of the crime in order to protect their child.
+Burke, who has remained largely out of the spotlight since his sister’s death, responded to these rumors in a rare interview with Dr. Phil.

 Her parents did it

 Another popular theory is that JonBenét’s parents, John and Patsy Ramsey, were responsible for her death and staged the rest of the crime scene — including the ransom note — in order to cover up their tracks.
 One version of the popular theory suggests that the late Patsy lashed out at her daughter in a fit of rage after the child wet the bed.

 During the investigation, this was the theory accepted by most of the law enforcement officials — citing the fact that the ransom note was written at the scene of the crime (which is unusual) and that it’s most likely that a parent or caregiver is responsible when this type of crime occurs.